simonw/shot-scraper/README.md

-  -s, --selector TEXT    Take shot of first element matching this CSS selector -p, --padding INTEGER  When using selectors, add this much padding in pixels -j, --javascript TEXT  Execute this JS prior to taking the shot --quality INTEGER      Save as JPEG with this quality, e.g. 80 --wait INTEGER         Wait this many milliseconds before taking the
+  -s, --selector TEXT    Take shot of first element matching this CSS selector -p, --padding INTEGER  When using selectors, add this much padding in pixels -j, --javascript TEXT  Execute this JS prior to taking the shot --retina               Use device scale factor of 2 --quality INTEGER      Save as JPEG with this quality, e.g. 80 --wait INTEGER         Wait this many milliseconds before taking the
                          screenshot
   -i, --interactive      Interact with the page in a browser before taking the
                          shot
-  --help                 Show this message and exit.
+  --devtools             Interact mode with developer tools --help                 Show this message and exit.
 ```
 <!-- [[[end]]] -->